-Description:This Spanish gold 2 escudos coin was minted in Seville Spain during the rule of King Philip III.
-The obverse of this coin features a cross with crowns in the quarters all within a quatrefoil.
-The reverse depicts the Philip III coat of arms, with Seville "S" and assayer "D" mintmarks.
-From the House of Habsburg, Philip ruled during the "Golden Age of Spain", with territories and colonies in Europe, the Americas, Asia and Oceana.
-Under the Spanish Habsburgs rule in the 16th & 17th centuries, Spain reached the peak of its political and economic strength when its' Empire became the foremost global power.
+Description:This Spanish gold 2 escudos coin was minted in Seville, Spain during the rule of King Philip II, from the House of Habsburg.
+The obverse side of this rare coin features a Jerusalem cross with crowns in the quarters all within a quatrefoil.
+On the reverse side is the Philip II crowned coat of arms with the Seville "S" and assayer gothic "D" mintmarks.
+During the reign of Philip II, Spain reached the height of its influence and became the foremost global power.
+This was the "Golden Age of Spain", with its territories and colonies in Europe, the Americas, Asia and Oceana.

-Spanish gold coinage of this historical period was decreed by the King to be 22 karats and were hand struck from dies and cut to weight.
+Spanish gold coinage of this historical period was decreed by the King to be 22 karats and were hand struck from dies and cut to weight, making each coin a one-of-a-kind piece of history.
 Minted in five denominations in gold, the largest was the 8 escudos, however the 2 escudos was famous in the colonies and among pirates as a "doubloon”.
 A common working man at this time would have to work 4 months to earn a single doubloon.